(Back to the Intermediate Algebra Homepage)

 2. Add and subtract rational expressions.

-Introduction
+desk Introduction

 Do you ever feel dazed and confused when working with fractions?
 If so, you are not alone.
 This is your lucky day!
 We have a whole other tutorial devoted to rational expressions (fractions).
 In this tutorial we will be looking at adding and subtracting them.
-If you need a review on simplifying, multiplying and dividing rational expressions, feel free to go back to Tutorial 32: Multiplying and Dividing Rational Functions.
+If you need a review on simplifying, multiplying and dividing rational expressions, feel free to go back to Tutorial 32: Multiplying and Dividing Rational Expressions.
 It is time to get started with this tutorial.

-Tutorial
+desk Tutorial

 Adding or Subtracting Rational Expressions